nullwriter/nextjs-mint-nft/README.md

 npm run build
 ```

-#### Extra
+## Extra

-In the `contract/DeCTB.txt` you'll find an example contract to be used with this app.
+In the `contract/DeCTB.txt` file you'll find an example contract to be used with this app.
 To deploy, use Ethereum Remix IDE and update `utils/contract.ts` addresses to interact with the contract.